ExDev85/ProPharmacyManagerW/README.md

 For more information about MySqlBackup.NET, please see http://mysqlbackupnet.codeplex.com

-NOTE:1- You must setup a localhost (XAMPP Recommended) with/or MySQl service
+NOTE:
-        (InnoDB enabled for AppServ) or MySQL program and Netframework 4.0 full or client.
+     1- You must setup a localhost (XAMPP Recommended) with/or MySQl service (InnoDB enabled for AppServ) or MySQL program and Netframework 4.0 full or client.

      2- The database will be created automatically when the user run the program for the first time and it will ask you to add a new user as admin.

-	 3- You must run the App as administrator from ProPharmacyManagerW\bin\Debug\ProPharmacyManagerW.exe
+     3- You must run the App as administrator from ProPharmacyManagerW\bin\Debug\ProPharmacyManagerW.

      4- Make sure that this files exist with the program exe file ExtendedButton.dll, MySql.Data.dll, MySqlBackup.dll.